 Florida Farm Bureau home insurance: Costs and coverages

-We found that Florida Farm Bureau's rates for homeowners insurance is slightly higher than its competitors.
+We found Florida Farm Bureau's rates for homeowners insurance to be slightly higher than its competitors'.
 Across three sample homes, we found that the average cost for home insurance from Florida Farm Bureau is $953 per year.
 The overall average among the four companies we looked at was $866, about 9% cheaper.

 However, Florida Farm Bureau's rates are more competitive for higher property coverage limits.
 For a home with a replacement cost of $350,000, Florida Farm Bureau's rates were only 2% over the sample average.

 Home insurance coverages available from Florida Farm Bureau

 Florida Farm Bureau doesn't provide much detail about the home insurance coverages it provides.
 You'll be able to get the standard coverages for structural and personal property damage and additional living expenses, but FLFB doesn't seem to offer any more elaborate benefits that could differentiate it from other insurers.

 - Structural damage coverage: Pays to repair the structure of your home after it's damaged

 - Personal property coverage: Pays to repair or replace your personal property when it is damaged or stolen

 - Liability coverage: Protects you from legal liability if you are sued for injury or other incident